Nazino tragedy: Nazino Island

-Order on the island quickly broke down, and it devolved into chaos: the majority of the population were city dwellers, most of whom knew nothing about basic agricultural practices such as clearing and cultivation that would make the island properly habitable.
-The sparsity of resources led to gangs forming, who began to terrorize and dominate weaker settlers.
-People were frequently murdered in fights over food, money, and the bodies of those in possession of anything of value such as gold tooth fillings and crowns were often looted.
+Order on Nazino Island quickly broke down: the majority of the population, being city dwellers, knew nothing about basic agricultural practices such as clearing and cultivation that would make the island properly habitable.
+The sparsity of resources led to the formation of gangs who began to terrorize and dominate weaker settlers.
+People were frequently murdered in fights over food or money, and the bodies of those in possession of anything of value such as gold tooth fillings and crowns were often looted.
 The latter were used for exchange for food and cigarettes by gang members.

-In the meantime the guards established their own reign of terror, extorting settlers and executing people for minor offences despite being apathetic towards the gangs.
-The guards were also assigned to keep the settlers in and killed people who attempted to escape.
+Meanwhile, the guards established their own reign of terror, extorting settlers and executing people for minor offences despite being apathetic towards the gangs.
 Even the doctors sent to monitor the island's population, who were supposed to have protection, began to fear for their lives.
-The lack of proper food and the frequency of death by late May led to cannibalism becoming widespread, to the point that settlers eventually began murdering individuals for the sole purpose of consuming them.
+The lack of proper food and the rising death toll by late May led to cannibalism becoming widespread, to the point that settlers eventually began murdering individuals for the sole purpose of consuming them.
 On 21 May, the three health officers counted seventy new deaths, with signs of cannibalism observed in five cases.
 Over the next month, guards arrested about fifty people for cannibalism.